hthomas22/hthomas22/README.md

 # Hello, I'm Hunter Thomas
 <a href="https://www.linkedin.com/in/hunter-thomas22/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate from Arizona State University where I studied Business with a focus on Information Security.  on the lookout for new advancements in cybersecurity, blockchain development, and technology in general.

 ## Objective

+Graduating from Arizona State University in 2024 with a B.A. in Business (Information Security), I am deeply passionate about utilizing advanced cybersecurity frameworks to protect organizations and individuals.
+A few of my other interests are blockchain technology, web3 development, cryptocurrency, and the potential that decentralization has for solving current economic issues.

-My goal in life is simple, "Make tomorrow better than today."
-I am aiming to join a team of individuals that is exploring creative ways that solve complex business problems by integrating their current digital infrastructure with blockchain technology, web3, and cryptocurrency to gain a competitive advantage by preparing for the future.
+My goal in life is simple, try to create a better tomorrow than today.
+I am aiming to join a team of individuals that is exploring creative ways to solve complex business problems to gain a competitive advantage for the future.

 ### Skills
 <!-- [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]] -->